rhdunn/libclangpy/README.md

 4.  provides backward compatibility for several APIs;

 5.  supports Python 2 and Python 3.

+**NOTE:** The bindings have been tested with libclang 2.8 through to libclang 3.5 to ensure compatibility.
+The bindings have not been tested with libclang 2.7 due to issues getting LLVM/clang to build on modern systems.

 ## Using In Your Own Projects